 1.1 Adding smart chapters

-1. Open you video in the editor and select Contents.
-Move the toggle button to the right to enable Smart Chapters
+1. Open a video in the editor and select Contents.
+Move the toggle button to the right to enable Smart Chapters.

 The Generate button may appear instead of the toggle button if your video was created after you changed the smart chapters settings.